• 10.00am - 5.30pm

 Legal basis for processing

-If any of the information you provide us in relation to your information request contains special category data, such as health, religious or ethnic information the legal basis we rely on to process it is article 9(2)(g) of the GDPR, which also relates to our public task and the safeguarding of your fundamental rights.
+If any of the details you provide in relation to your information request contains special category data, such as health, religious or ethnic information, the legal basis we rely on to process it is article 9(2)(g) of the UK GDPR, which also relates to our public task and the safeguarding of your fundamental rights.

 What we do with it

-If you are a journalist or media organisation making a freedom of information or environmental information request, we will let our Marketing and Communications team know that a request has been received from you and keep them informed of progress.
-Note that this will not affect the information that you receive.
+If you are a journalist or media organisation making a freedom of information or environmental information request, we will let our Communications team know that a request has been received from you and keep them informed of progress.
+This will not affect the information that you receive.

 We may compile and publish statistics showing information such as the number of requests we receive, but not in a form that identifies anyone.